Red Bull punishment talks delayed after death of Dietrich Mateschitz

 Red Bull exceeded last year’s £114million budget cap when they carried Max Verstappen to his contentious title win over Lewis Hamilton.

-Although F1’s governing body the FIA is yet to confirm by how much Red Bull overspent, it is understood the figure is £1.8m.
+Although F1’s governing body the FIA is yet to confirm by how much Red Bull overspent, the PA news agency understands the figure is £1.8m.

-The team from Milton Keynes have been offered an Accepted Breach Agreement by the FIA, with both financial and sporting sanctions believed to be on the table.
+Red Bull team principal Christian Horner has held discussions with FIA president Mohammed ben Sulayem in Austin in the hope of reaching an Accepted Breach Agreement.

+It is understood the FIA has tabled a significant financial penalty and sporting sanctions, including the reduction of wind tunnel time.

-Such a deal – which has involved back-and-forth negotiations between Horner and FIA president Mohammed Ben Sulayem in Austin – would see Red Bull lose any right to appeal.
+But it is also believed that such a deal – which would see Red Bull lose any right to appeal – has not been struck.

-Red Bull could yet challenge the FIA’s decision.
+Red Bull are now weighing up whether to challenge the FIA’s original decision.
 Their case would then be heard by a panel of independent judges, while a final option would be the FIA’s International Court of Appeal.

 However, both steps would see the team risk a harsher punishment – with the deduction of last season’s constructors’ points possible – and ensure the row plays out for several months.